-- 1. Investors: Retail and Institutional Investors purchase DC Water's bonds.
+- 1. Investors: Retail, Professional Retail and Institutional Investors purchase DC Water's bonds.
 While both classes of investors rely on the formal credit ratings, Institutional investors generally do an independent review and approval of DC Water's credit before making an investment decision.
-Information is critical for both of these investor classes and, in addition to providing a Preliminary Official Statement to the Underwriters, DC Water will endeavor to maintain timely financial and operational data on the DC Water's web site and Investor Relations web page.
+Information is critical for these investor classes and, in addition to providing a Preliminary Official Statement to the Underwriters, DC Water will endeavor to maintain timely financial and operational data on the DC Water's web site and Investor Relations web page.
 DC Water can target these investors through different channels: - Retail Investors.
 Retail marketing plans typically include print and online advertising and radio ads.
-Retail proxies (investment managers, trust departments, etc.) also can be reached via internet road show. - Institutional Investors.
+Retail proxies (investment managers, trust departments, etc.) also can be reached via internet road show. - Professional Retail Investors.
+Professional Retail investors (money managers and bank trust departments that manage money on behalf of wealthy clients and often aggregate individual orders in a given transaction) have emerged recently and can have an important influence on the pricing of a transaction.
+Typically, marketing to Professional Retail is accomplished in the same way as marketing to Institutional Investors. - Institutional Investors.
 To reach these investors, DC Water can conduct an Institutional investor outreach program for each transaction.
-This program might include face-to-face meetings, calls with investors (individually or in groups) or an Internet-based presentation (NetRoadShow).
+This program might include face-to-face meetings, calls with investors (individually or in groups) or an Internet-based presentation (e.g., NetRoadShow).
 All of these can inform investors and brokers of the upcoming sale and provide other salient updates.
-In addition, print and internet advertising is also an available marketing channel.
+In addition; print, radio and internet advertising is also an available marketing channel.
 DC Water can also engage Institutional Investors throughout the year to keep them informed of DC Water's current financial and operational position and the status of the CIP.